Colorado Highway 7

 What is State Highway 7?

-The State Highway 7 (SH 7) corridor between Brighton and Boulder is well positioned to develop as a corridor of local livability and multimodal regional access.
+The Colorado State Highway 7 (CO 7) corridor between Brighton and Boulder is well positioned to develop as a corridor of local livability and multimodal regional access.
 This is due in large part to the attraction of the well-established downtown areas of Brighton, Lafayette and Boulder coupled with large areas of undeveloped parcels in unincorporated areas of Adams and Boulder Counties, Lafayette, Erie, Broomfield, Thornton and the east side of Brighton.

 Boulder’s East Arapahoe Transportation Plan